NumberHound/web/DataSolutions.md

 * Google Drive -- Best for free storage and simplicity.
 * R or Python?
 Comes down to personal taste, sometimes depends on if you are doing something highly specialized.
 * Best for Visualization?
 Tableau.
-* Best for Cleaning Data and Data Integration?
-Excel and Excel Power Query.
+* Best for Cleaning Data and Data Integration if I don't want to code?
+Excel and Excel Power Query .
 * Best for Econometrics?
 STATA.